Encrypted .BAK files by ransomware

 • .BAK files are often large (several GB).

-• Since .BAK files are not meant to be encrypted, the malware can corrupt internal metadata, complicating decryption or reconstruction.
+• Since .BAK files are not designed to be encrypted, the malware may corrupt internal metadata, which complicates decryption or reconstruction.

 3.3 Dependency on backups

-If no clean copy exists, advanced forensic techniques may be required, but success is not guaranteed.
+If no clean copy exists, advanced data recovery techniques must be used, but success is not guaranteed.

 4️⃣ Time required to recover the data